rpfarino/Farino_R_TextBasedGame/README.md

-# Farino_R_TextBasedGame
+# IT140 - Final Project - Text Based Game

-IT140 - Final Project - Text Based Game
+This project aimed to demonstrate the Python skills we learned throughout the eight-week semester.